 “I truly appreciate that you even think of me.
 I’ve been feeling like I don’t matter to anyone.” —Rahab’s Sisters Guest

 Diversity, Equity, and Inclusion

 Our community is impacted by gender and gender violence.
-We collectively support and defer to female leadership.
 We center female and gender-expansive experiences in our community.
 We are intentional to deconstruct harmful power dynamics as they relate to gender.
 Our posture, pace, and presence all matter to how we can offer trauma-informed, empowering care.

-$10 gift card for donors of $75 and up to East Glisan Pizza Lounge.
+Give $75 or more and receive a $10 gift card to East Glisan Pizza Lounge.

 Give $125 or more and receive a Rahab's Sisters branded canvas tote bag.

 Give $200 or more and receive two limited-edition sweary Kitchen Towels.

 East Glisan Pizza Lounge is a longtime partner of Rahab's Sisters, providing meals that support both our weekly outreach and onsite services, in addition to their tremendous G!G support.

 Rahab's Sisters is in the Human Services category which is sponsored by The Standard